 The following is a list of technical terms sometimes associated with CCTV cameras.
-Do not use it as a check-list when buying cameras, there are far more important factors to consider and to be honest we've already taken care of things when selecting which cameras to stock.
+Do not use it as a checklist when buying cameras, there are far more important factors to consider and to be honest we've already taken care of things when selecting which cameras to stock.
 We include it more to satisfy curiosity than anything else.
-Our new HD 1080P cameras have an on screen menu which allows you to fine tune the image and access some of the functions listed here.
+Our new HD 1080P cameras have an on-screen menu that allows you to fine-tune the image and access some of the functions listed here.

 This one is a bit of a cheat.
 Some places quote CDS as helping cameras see in low light levels.
-It's just the photo-cell which turns the Infra Red lights on, so every camera with Infra Red lighting built in will have a Cadmium Sulphide sensor!
-It's just a light switch and nothing to do with the camera CCD sensor or it's associated processing circuitry.
+It's just the photo-cell that turns the Infra-Red lights on, so every camera with Infra-Red lighting built in will have a Cadmium Sulphide sensor!
+It's just a light switch and has nothing to do with the camera CCD sensor or its associated processing circuitry.

-Some of our cameras have built in infra-red lighting.
-At low light levels the small led's switch themselves on and the camera switches to black and white mode.
-You can't actually see infra-red lighting with the human eye (although you will notice a very slight red glow if you look at the led's on the camera).
-The camera picks up the infra-red light as it hits a surface and is reflected back, hence it can see in dark!
+Some of our cameras have built-in infra-red lighting.
+At low light levels, the small LEDs switch themselves on and the camera switches to black and white mode.
+You can't actually see infra-red lighting with the human eye (although you will notice a very slight red glow if you look at the LEDs on the camera).
+The camera picks up the infra-red light as it hits a surface and is reflected back, hence it can see in the dark!

-This is a mechanical device which slides an infra-red filter in front of the camera lens during the day to improve colour rendition.
-At night when the camera switches to black and white and the infra-red led's turn on the filter slides away.
+This is a mechanical device that slides an infra-red filter in front of the camera lens during the day to improve colour rendition.
+At night when the camera switches to black and white and the infra-red LEDs turn on the filter slide away.
 We don't generally favour I/R cut filters as they have a habit of failing either through age or environmental extremes (freezing conditions mainly).

 Digital signal processing.
-This is the general term used to describe improvement of the initial image.
+This is the general term used to describe the improvement of the initial image.
 It also incorporates additional features such as backlight compensation, motion detection and so on.
 This takes place on microchips separate from the CCD or CMOS sensor.
-Also referred to as the Chip set.
+Also referred to as the Chipset.

 This refers to how resilient the camera is to dust penetration and water penetration.
-It is quoted as a double digit number.
-The first number relates to dust protection and ranges from 0 to 6 with 0 offering no protection, 6 offering total protection.
-The second number refers to the level of water protection and ranges from 0, no protection, to 8, total protection from long periods under water under pressure.
-The numbers that interest us are 5 – protection against low pressure jets of water sprayed from all directions, 6 – protection against strong jets of water, suitable for use on a ship's deck, 7 – protection against temporary immersion up to 1m for periods of up to 30 minutes.
-In practice anything over IP65 is suitable for outside use.
+It is quoted as a double-digit number.
+The first number relates to dust protection and ranges from 0 to 6 with 0 offers no protection, and 6 offerings total protection.
+The second number refers to the level of water protection and ranges from 0, no protection, to 8, total protection from long periods underwater under pressure.
+The numbers that interest us are 5 – protection against low-pressure jets of water sprayed from all directions, 6 – protection against strong jets of water, suitable for use on a ship's deck, 7 – protection against temporary immersion up to 1m for periods of up to 30 minutes.
+In practice, anything over IP65 is suitable for outside use.
 If you live in a lighthouse then you might want to up the ante to IP66 or even IP 67.